jenmlucas/Baby-Aid/README.md

 N/A

 ## Questions
-Please checkout our Githubs above for other projects we have worked on.
+Please checkout our Github's above for other projects we have worked on.
 If you have any questions or concerns, feel free to email one of us above.
 Thank you.